Not your average Indian male

 Strip Broacha of the funnyman tag though, and you are likely to find someone who is unassuming; vulnerable almost to a fault.
 It's the same quality that makes this 'mini Machado' watchable.
 Year after year and week after week in a showbiz career that has outlived most.
 It's the same reason we don't think twice before accosting him on the street at 1.30 am to "say something funny, Cyrus".
 It's also why he often gets away with being irreverent.

-Life in words "This book is not about male bashing," clarifies Broacha over the phone about his latest book, The Average Indian Male.
+"This book is not about male bashing," clarifies Broacha over the phone about his latest book, The Average Indian Male.
 "I'm not writing either for or against men, think of [the book] as a documentary."

 The book -- "or two books disguised as one book, purely for tax purposes" -- is essentially a collection of essays that map the sum total of this 40 year-old's thoughts, observations, and certainly interactions with the quintessential Indian male.
 "A lot of it was already in my head and a [consolidation] of all the criticism I receive," says Broacha, adding, "Which is a lot."

-Between the lines Leading with his peculiar male protagonist and brand of satire, Broacha tackles a variety of subjects, ranging from the seemingly mundane to the more serious like corruption.
+Leading with his peculiar male protagonist and brand of satire, Broacha tackles a variety of subjects, ranging from the seemingly mundane to the more serious like corruption.
 The difference is that he does so with subtlety; never intending to bludgeon his reader into a state of total awareness or perhaps even wakefulness from his comfortable position on the couch.

 "Too much writing makes a lot of sense," says Broacha, who shares having to fend off questions from his "very patient and kind" publishers, who would often ask him to explain a particular turn of phrase.
 The book, which Broacha says took him almost six months to write "with interruptions", was a thrilling process.